TimesNet-Gen: Deep Learning-based Site Specific Strong Motion Generation: Introduction

-\textit{2) Deep Learning-based Seismic Data Generation: } models are deep learning-based frameworks for creating synthetic seismic data and learn directly from existing data distributions.
+\textit{2) Deep Learning-based Seismic Data Generation:} These generative models provide advanced frameworks for creating synthetic seismic data by learning directly from existing data distributions.
+In recent years, deep generative models have increasingly been explored for modeling high-dimensional temporal signals, including seismic waveforms and strong ground motions \cite{shen2024aftershock, mengxue2026simulation, ba2025conditional, matsumoto2024site}.
+By learning directly from data distributions, these approaches reduce the need for restrictive parametric assumptions that are commonly adopted in traditional stochastic ground motion modeling frameworks \cite{graves2010broadband, pousse2006nonstationary}.
 Variational AutoEncoders (VAEs) have been widely used for this task due to the fact that they can be trained with smaller sets and create a latent space that can be used to easily sample new data \cite{li2020seismic} \cite{rnnvae}.
 Another deep generative architecture, generative adversarial networks (GANs) can create high-fidelity samples; however, their training is challenging due to instability during training and mode collapse problems \cite{li2020seismicgan} \cite{shi2024broadband} \cite{yamaguchi2024site}.
 Diffusion models generate data from random noise by iteratively learning the reverse of a noise perturbation process.
 However, they require high computational power due to the numerous refinement steps involved \cite{bergmeister2024highresolutionseismicwaveform} \cite{jung2025broadbandgroundmotionsynthesis}.
+Although these developments demonstrate promising capabilities and improved flexibility compared to conventional approaches, current generative frameworks still face challenges in consistently reproducing the full nonlinear and site-dependent complexity of earthquake ground motions.
+Therefore, despite notable recent advances, a broadly accepted and physically comprehensive generative foundation model for strong ground motion simulation has not yet been established.\\

 \textit{3) Evaluation:} Evaluating the output of generative models is a complex task.
 The primary objective of a deep generative model is typically to implicitly or explicitly model the training set distribution.
 However, assessing individual signals in terms of realism, diversity, or other qualities requires careful analysis.
 While off-the-shelf methods exist for vision-based generation, such as Fréchet Inception Distance (FID) \cite{heusel2017gans}, or text-based generation, including BLEU and ROUGE scores \cite{lin2004rouge}, there are no established standards for evaluating generated seismic data due to the limited number of studies in this domain.